bodo-ai/PyDough/pydough/exploration/README.md

 - `explain_structure`: A function that provides detailed explanations about the overall structure of a PyDough metadata graph.
 - `explain_term`: A function that provides detailed explanations of PyDough unqualified nodes within the context of another PyDough unqualified node.

+The APIs take an optional `config` argument which can be used to specify the PyDough configuration settings to use for the exploration.

 ## [explain](explain.py)

 The `explain` function displays information about a PyDough metadata object or unqualified node.
 The metadata could be for a graph, collection, or property.
 An unqualified node can only be passed in if it is possible to qualify it as a PyDough collection.
 If not, then `explain_term` may need to be used.